hpe-dev-incubator/hpe-dev-portal/content/blog/getting-started-to-generate-dscc-api-client-libraries-for-python-using-openapi-generator.md

 ![](/img/client-generation.jpg "Generating Python SDK using OpenAPI generator")

-The results from the conversion are available under the following folder
+The results from the conversion are available under the following folder:

 ```shell
 ~/sdks/dscc-python-sdk$ ls -al